A Multi-Level Deep Framework for Deep Solvers of Partial Differential Equations: Numerical Experiments

 where $\Omega = (-1,1)^2$, the exact solution which has a peak at $(0,0)$ is chosen as

 The Dirichlet boundary condition $g(x,y)$ and the source function $f(x,y)$ are given by Eq \eqref{eq:2d_Peaksolution}.

 In this experiment, we sample 10000 points within $\Omega$ as the residual training set and 1000 points on $ \partial\Omega$ as the boundary training set, while utilizing $400 \times 400$ points for the test set, and we employ a four-level framework for training.
 In the first-level pre-training, we trained 20000 epochs using the SOAP method and 10000 epochs using the SSB method.
 In the second-level training, we again trained 20000 epochs of the SOAP method and 10000 epochs of the SSB method.
 In the third-level training, we employed 5000 epochs of the SSB method.
 Finally, in the fourth-level training, we used 10000 epochs of the SSB method.

-During training at the different levels, we employed the MLS method described in Section \ref{sec:MLS} and the MLT method described in Section \ref{sec:MLT}.
+During training at the different levels, we employed the MLS method described in Section \ref{sec:MLS}.
 Fig \ref{fig:Peak2D_points} illustrates the effect of the MLS method across the various levels; it can be seen that as the level increases, the points progressively concentrate toward the origin, because the solution has very low regularity in the vicinity of the origin.
 It can be seen that the MLS method is able to capture this property effectively.

 The numerical results of different levels are given in Fig \ref{fig:Peak2D_results}.
 Fig \ref{fig:Peak2D_results} illustrates heat-maps based on absolute error $\vert \bu^*(\bx) - \bu(\bx;\theta) \vert$.
 It can be observed that as the level increases, the approximation error decreases, demonstrating the effectiveness of our multi-level framework.